bensivo/salad-bowl/docs/deployment/Deployment.md

 # Deployment

-## Deploy to a VPS / VM
+## Initial deployment to a VPS / VM
 These instructions intended for any cloud provider which offers VM / VPS instances, such as digital ocean or linode.

-1. Spin up a Debian-based instance (used Debian 12 for this example).
+1. Spin up a Debian-based instance (I used Debian 12 for this example).
 Then, create a non-root sudo user.
 ```
 adduser bensivo
 # follow all the prompts